rickydangc/rickydangc.github.io/_includes/about/en.md

 #### After 24 - My stories in United States
-At the age of 24, I came to United States of America and .
+At the age of 24, I came to United States of America and.
 At graduate school, I made a conscious to break out of my comfort zone and started digging into the field of Data Science and Computer Science.

-#### Previous jobs at New York City
-- ###### IT Engineer at the New York Service Center for Chinese Study Fellows Inc.
-I have improved 50% customer base by using regression to predict user's activities and visualize their behavior for acquisition during the working.

-- ###### Data Scientist at Entropy Lab
-I joined an Internet-based start-up, which consists of only five persons, where I was assigned a project that involved natural language processing and data mining.
-I am most proud of the building of resume-parsing systems using NLP algorithms, which transforms resume from PDF, Word, and other forms to a text file by using Tika.
+Now, I’m a professional Data Scientist as well as a Data Engineer.
+I love data and machine learning.
+Currently, I'm working at American Kennel Club.
+I'm also a research assistant at College of Medcine, University of Florida and OMSCS student at Georgia Institute of Technology.
+I’d like to use data science techniques to apply on healthcare data, then we can solve a lot of problems in healthcare, help people to improve their lives.
+For example, we can use HER data build models for individual disease risk prediction, recommending treatments, cluster a patient into group with common characteristics and find similar patients.